axjs/riot-property/README.md

   })
 ```

-  Set property to observable object by `riot.property`
+  Setting property to observable object by `riot.property`
 ``` javascript
 function Store() {
   if (!(this instanceof Store)) return new Store()